butternut squash hummus

 Cover the tray tightly with foil and roast for 70 minutes, stirring once during the cooking.
 Remove from the oven and leave to cool.

-Transfer the cooled squash to the bowl of a food processor, along with the tahini, yogurt, and garlic.
+Transfer the cooled squash to the bowl of a food processor, along with the tahini, labne, curry powder, and garlic.
 Roughly pulse so that everything is combined into a coarse paste – you don't want it too smooth.
 You can also do this by hand using a fork or masher.

-To serve, spread the butternut in a wavy pattern over a flat plate and sprinkle with sesame seeds and a drizzle of date syrup.
-Finish the dish with the cilantro or parsley.
+To serve, spread the butternut in a wavy pattern over a flat plate.
+Swirl in a bit of labne or yogurt (makes a nice presentation) and sprinkle with Aleppo pepper flakes.
+Finish the dish with a drizzle each of date syrup and pomegranate molasses, a sprinkle of pomegranate arils, and a little chopped cilantro or parsley.

 Serve with warm pita.